 Sexual impact of vulvectomy: Women often fear their partners will feel turned off by the scarring and loss of the outer genitals, especially during oral sex.
 Some women may be able to have surgery to rebuild the outer and inner lips of the genitals.

 It may be difficult for women who have had a vulvectomy to reach orgasm.
 The outer genitals, especially the clitoris, are important in a woman's sexual pleasure.
 For many women, the vagina is just not as sensitive.
 Women may also notice numbness in their genital area after a radical vulvectomy, but feeling may return over the next few months.

 When touching the area around the vagina, and especially the urethra, a light caress and the use of a lubricant can help prevent painful irritation.
 If scar tissue narrows the entrance to the vagina, penetration may be painful.
 Vaginal dilators can sometimes help stretch the opening.
 When scarring is severe, the surgeon can sometimes use skin grafts to widen the entrance.
 Sometimes, a special type of physical therapy called pelvic floor therapy may help.

 Lymphedema resulting from removal of lymph nodes in the groin area can cause pain and fatigue.
 This also can be a problem during sex.
 A couple will need to use good communication to cope with such problems.

 For more information about the sexual impact of cancer treatment, see our document Sexuality for the Woman With Cancer.
-For more general information about surgery as a cancer treatment, see Understanding Cancer Surgery: A Guide for Patients and Families.
+For more general information about surgery as a cancer treatment, see A Guide to Cancer Surgery.